kyle2277/C-Permutation-Matrix-Encryption/README.md

 I've chosen these two sections because combined they make up over 50% of the runtime of the program and they're both parallelizable.

 For all tests I used [this]() PDF of the U.S. Constitution named `Constitution.pdf`.
-The test file, as it will be referred as, is 4488706 bytes (4.3 MiB) long.
-All tests were run on a 4-core, 8-thread, Intel(R) Core(TM) i7-7500U CPU @ 2.7GHz.
+The test file, as it will be referred to, is 4488706 bytes (4.3 MiB) long.
+All tests were run on a 2-core, 4-thread, Intel(R) Core(TM) i7-7500U CPU @ 2.7GHz.
 All testing was done in file encryption because decryption is expected to have the same performance.
 The data presented here for each experimental group is the average result of 5 runs.

 Program speedup calculations were performed using Ahmdahl's Law defined as follows: